-Eric attended Birmingham Groves High School and finished his senior year at West Bloomfield High School where he obtained his High School Diploma.
+Eric started his high school career at Birmingham Groves and graduated from West Bloomfield High School.
 He then went on to begin his college education and football career at Central State University and Ferris State University, until he found his home at Saginaw Valley State University in Saginaw, Michigan.

 Eric was a junior wide receiver at SVSU and majored in Social Work, where he would have been graduating December 2015 with his BSA in Social Work.
 In the midst of fulfilling his goals, Eric “SHOWKACE” Wynns crossed the “burning sands” into Kappa Alpha Psi Fraternity Inc., Spring 2014 Xi Iota Chapter.

 Eric grew up surrounded by family and friends and loved being the life of the party.
-He left a lasting impression on everyone he came into contact with by making them laugh, presenting a challenge, or just being there to listen and to give advice, whether it was wanted or not.
-Eric was the type of person that would allow you to stay at his place until you were able to get back on your feet.
+He left a lasting impression on everyone with whom he came into contact by making them laugh, presenting a challenge, or just being there to listen and to give advice, whether it was wanted or not.
+Eric was the type of person who would allow you to stay at his place until you were able to get back on your feet.
 Our Son handed out what he did not have or could not afford to give away.
-I remember asking him one time, “how are you going to feed and take care of the next person when you’re barely feeding and taking care of yourself while in school”.
-He would simply respond, “Mom I got this, I can’t let my friends sleep in their car”.
+I remember asking him one time, “How are you going to feed and take care of the next person when you’re barely feeding and taking care of yourself while in school.”
+He would simply respond, “Mom I got this, I can’t let my friends sleep in their car.”
 I realized then that he was just emulating what he had seen his family do as he grew up, being there for someone in time of need.

-Fast forward to the day of his funeral service, as our family entered the sanctuary and service began I noticed that the church was completely full of young men and women who Eric developed longtime friendships with over the years through school and sports.
+Fast forward to the day of his funeral service.
+As our family entered the sanctuary and service began I noticed young men and women with whom Eric developed longtime friendship over the years through school and sports.
 As we listened to remarks, everyone commented that Eric made a huge impact on their life because of the way he lived his life…Energetic, Chatty, Independent, Determined, a Social Butterfly, and Caring.

 There is not one hour of the day that goes by that I don’t think about my son and wish he was still physically here with us.
 He is now our assigned Angel.

 It is through prayer and faith that we’re now able to turn our loss into a blessing for the next student athlete.
-A young man who has a plan to accomplish his goals no matter what or how long it takes as long as he believes in it was Eric’s dream and is now ours.
+A young man or woman who has a plan to accomplish goals no matter how long it takes as long as he or she believes in it.
+This was Eric’s dream and now it is ours.